bcholmes/StarTrek2d20/README.md

 deployed) on the original codebase.

 ## Prerequisites
-- Visual Studio 2019 (Community or higher) (optional).
+- Visual Studio 2019 (Community or higher) (optional) or Visual Studio Code (again, optional).
 - NodeJS (v10.13.0 or higher).
-- TypeScript 3.1 or compatible version.
+- TypeScript 4.5

 ## Getting Started